gostosohub/gostosohub/README.md

 - 👋 Hi, I’m Sonali
-- 👀 I’m interested in learning software testing
+- 👀 I’m interested in learning software testing and clean code practices
 - 🌱 I’m currently learning tools like cypress, javascript and java
 - 💞️ I’m looking to collaborate on automation project
 - 📫 How to reach me ...